-Allocations of Universal Access Numbers for non-bursty usage will be made in blocks of 1,000 at primary allocation.
+Deleted: Premium Rate Numbers using access codes 1520 to 1580 will be allocated for nonbursty usage in blocks of 1,000 at primary allocation.¶

-A7.3.5 Personal Numbers and Services
+A6,3.5 Personal Numbers and Services

 Personal Numbering services allow the called person to receive calls at various different locations or terminals, including a mobile telephone, depending on the time the call is made or depending on other variables pre-defined by the called party (e.g. the location of and telecommunication facilities available to the called party at the time of the call).
 Unlike the Universal Access service, personal number calls do not vary depending on the caller location.
 The 0700 access code shall be used only for the provision of Personal Numbering Services but services corresponding to these could be legitimately offered using other number ranges.